sensics/OSVR-RenderManager/README.md

 mode will be enabled by a configuration-file setting.
 It produces a separate rendering thread that re-warps and re-renders images at full rate even when the application renders too slowly to present a new image each frame.

+**Android** support is under development.
+As of 2/15/2016, the OpenGL internal code is all compatible with OpenGL ES 2.0.
+Work is underway to port RenderManager to Android on top of the existing OSVR-Core port.

 **DirectMode/Linux** is planned as graphics-card vendors finish drivers to enable it on this platform.
 It is being designed to use the same RenderManager